-Hundreds of thousands of immigrants in the United States are at risk of detention and deportation due to the combination of current immigration enforcement policies that target people with past or ongoing encounters with the justice system, and the harsh federal immigration laws enacted in 1996.
+Hundreds of thousands of immigrants in the United States are at risk of detention and deportation, particularly people with past or ongoing encounters with the justice system, due to the combination of current immigration enforcement policies and the harsh federal immigration laws enacted in 1996.

 The Immigrant Defense Project (IDP) works to secure fairness and justice for immigrants in the United States.
 IDP aims to abolish a racially biased criminal legal system that violates basic human rights and an immigration system that every year tears hundreds of thousands of immigrants with convictions from their homes, their families, and their communities.